po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/01-Day/01-Day-LessonPlan.md

 ## Overview

 In this class, we will be deepening students understanding of ReactJS through reviewing all of the concepts covered over the previous few classes to build applications.
 We will also cover connecting Create React App to an Express backend as well as deploying to Heroku.

+At the end of class, we will introduce the final project's requirements and help the students conceptualize their project idea.

 ## Instructor Notes